 The Faculty Research Committee seeks to recognize the difference between persons, backgrounds, disciplines, orientations, and the possibilities of novel projects in its consideration of proposed sabbatical projects.
 In evaluating proposals, the committee may consult with appropriately knowledgeable persons inside and outside the university.
 The committee provides these general norms to assist faculty in drafting their sabbatical proposals and to guide the committee in evaluating the merits of proposed projects.
+In preparing an application and supporting documentations, an applicant's principal obligation is to present a clear and coherent case.
+A sabbatical is not automatic; the applicant has the obligation to make the case.

-The sabbatical leave affords the faculty member a release from normal teaching duties to pursue activities that will benefit the individual and the university.
-Such activities may include intensive research and/or writing in one's discipline, academic renewal in one's field, retraining in a different field or methodology related to the person's professional and/or teaching area, training to improve teaching methods, and developing programs that would be of benefit to the university.
+Sabbatical leaves are awarded with financial support to increase the usefulness to the University of individuals as teachers and as scholars, and to contribute to their long-term effectiveness as members of the academic profession (HB II.B.2.a).
+The sabbatical leave affords the faculty member a release from normal teaching and service duties to pursue scholarly or creative activities that will benefit the individual and the university.
+Such activities may include intensive research and/or writing in one's discipline, retraining in a different field or methodology related to the person's professional and/or teaching area, training to improve teaching methods, and developing programs that would be of benefit to the university.
+The scholarly or creative products of the leave will be disseminated in an appropriate peer-reviewed venue.